avinash-25/javascript/Code/MapFilterReduce/notes.md

 - **Most powerful array method** - can return anything (number, string, array, object)
 - Reduces an array to a single value through accumulation
 - Has an accumulator that carries the result through each iteration
+- It is higher order function.
+- It is used to iterate and conclude result to a single value.
+- It returns single value.

+<br><br><br>

 ### Syntax
 ```javascript